 Self Awareness is comprised of the following five key components:

 1. Identifying emotions

 Pathway To Self Actualization

 Possessing self-confidence: This is easily one of the most consequential facets of self-awareness.
 Without it, one cannot progress and better their emotional state.
 Simply put, self-confidence is your drive (what gets you out of bed in the morning).
 The purpose-driven life, as philosophy teaches us, is one of self-examination.
-As is conversely said, to live an unexamined life is one not worth living.
+The purpose-driven life is also to live an unexamined life is not worth living.
 Meaning, once we established the aforementioned attribute, we then need to build confidence over a lifetime by honestly assessing ourselves which will create solid foundations on which to build the structure of confidence whilst maintaining some humility.